UPWARD FLAG FOOTBALL AND CHEER

 Exception - siblings of the same gender and in the same division can still be placed on the same team.

 Children of coaches can still be placed on their parent’s team, of course.
 We will still offer practice night exclusions, should one be necessary.
 These two features have not changed.

 All games, practices and evaluations are held at Westside Church, Dodge Road Campus.
 Some game opportunities may be available at St. Andrew's Church - specifics to be determined.

-The Upward Basketball and Cheer season is 9 weeks long with 8 games and 9 practices.
-Games start every hour on the hour between approximately 8 am and 7 pm every Saturday during the season.
+The Upward Basketball and Cheer season runs January 8th through March 10th with 8 games and 9 practices.
+Games start every hour on the hour between approximately 8 am and 7 pm every Saturday during the season (subject to change based on registration numbers).
 Kindergarten through 3rd grade participants play on half-court; grades 4th and 5th play full-court.
 Games are one hour in length and include a half-time devotional.
 Cheerleaders typically cheer for an entire game or from half-time to half-time.

 There is one practice per week, lasting one hour in length.
 Practices are either Monday, Tuesday, Thursday or Friday.
 Participants cannot choose which night they practice but can indicate one night that they are unable to practice.
 Practices for cheerleaders are also once per week for one hour.

 Help participants succeed in flag football, basketball, cheerleading and life by volunteering!
 Volunteer coaches for Flag Football, Basketball or Cheer are needed to lead our Upward teams and cheer squads.
 Volunteer referees are also a vital part of the Upward experience.

 Coaches – Flag football, Basketball and Cheer squads